istio/istio/tools/certs/README.md

+# Generating Certificates for Istiod

+Best practice is to have the root CA in a secure, restricted storage, and use it to generate shorter-lived intermediate CAs for each Istio cluster that is configured to issue workload certificates, for example the central cluster(s).

+This is an example - if you have an existing CA, use this to create the CSR, and sign it using your CA process.

+## Create or get a root CA
+- `make root-ca`: will generate a new root CA key and certificate - in case you don't have one already.

+For migrating Istio to intermediary certificates:

+- `make fetch-root-ca`: will fetch the existing root CA from the cluster.
+Files stored in CONTEXT/k8s-root-{key,cert}.pem
+- `cp $CONTEXT/k8s-root.key.pem root-key.pem`
+- `cp $CONTEXT/k8s-root.cert.pem root-cert.pem`

+## Generate self-signed certs

+- `make $NAME-cacerts-selfSigned`:

 # Generating Certificates for Bootstrapping Multicluster / Mesh Expansion Chain of Trust

 The directory contains a `Makefile` for generating new root, intermediate certificates and workload certificates.